is a style of alternative Manga

 , who eventually coined the term to further differentiate it from the other comics of the day.

 "Manga" means "humorous pictures"; "gekiga" was designed as a parallel word meaning "dramatic pictures", reflecting the fact that gekiga was intended for older readers (manga at the time was aimed almost exclusively at pre-teens) and was much more serious than the other Japanese comics of the day.
 The drawing style and the stories had a stark realism to them and often depicted the struggles of the everyday man in Japan.

 Eventually the style and its growing influence among Mangaka

 writing in the style as well.
 Many of Tezuka's works near the end of his career are Gekiga

 or influenced by it such as Phoenix

 .
-Tezuka's embracement of the style lead to an even stronger boom in the realm of experimental comics.
+Tezuka embracing the style led to an even stronger boom in the realm of experimental comics.